-I am Anouk Dyussembayeva, a 19-year old female film composer from Kazakhstan.
+I am Anouk Dyussembayeva, a 20-year old female film composer and music experience designer from Kazakhstan.

 Before graduating from Almaty's No1 Childrens' Choral Music School with an honors diploma in 2017, I participated in piano competitions, both national and international, becoming a laureate of city piano contests.

 My composition journey began with Phil Sanborn's Musicianship class, which I took in 2017-2018 academic year while studying at Tabor Academy, Marion, MA.

 I've had the opportunity to have my compositions performed at two of Tabor's annual Spring Concerts.
 52 Hertz

 , which is written for string ensemble and piano, premiered in 2018, and Comeback